Kairotic/coding-with-knots/quipu.md

 sonification can be a way to gain new insight.
 There are various reasons for this, which have partly to do with the way understanding is coupled with perception.
-Partly it is also due to the fact that listening takes time and this is time we spend with absorbing a texture and its potential internal connections.
+Partly it is also due to the fact that listening takes a specific time and this is time we spend with absorbing a texture and its potential internal connections.

 Visualisation offers the advantage of a very differentiated spatial distribution.
 By contrast, sonification is an excessively temporal method, which means that it can not only animate relationships, as one would do with a moving image, but everything is conveyed through oscillation.